HakloTECH/Hakqlo-App/README.md

 ## commands
 ### npm
 - `npm run build` - builds optimized files in dist/
-- `npm run start` - runs dev server. it's useful. please use this when yu want to develop and see the changes instantly.
+- `npm run start` - runs dev server and opens index.html on browser. it's useful. please use this when yu want to develop and see the changes instantly.
 - `npm run watch` - this is similar to above but it does not start a server and open browser. use this when you don't need to see the changes in browser.
 - `npm run deploy` - it runs `npm run build` and deploys to Github Page.
 ### git